-To fulfil the contract, data processors will hold certain business information, such as the employer PAYE reference number and their bank account details, which is all legitimately viable under GDPR.
-Data processors will need to hold this personal information in order to fulfil the agreed contract of processing their client's payroll.
+To fulfil the contract, payroll bureaus will hold certain business information, such as their employer PAYE reference number and their bank account details, which is all legitimately viable under GDPR.
+Payroll bureaus need to hold this personal information in order to fulfil the agreed contract of processing the client's payroll.